International students may be admitted to Barry University if they meet the University's admission requirements.

 To be considered for full acceptance to a degree program, a graduate applicant must:

-- Submit a completed application form.
+- Applicants must submit a fully completed application.
+Begin your application form.

 - Submit proof of a bachelor's degree from an institution which is regionally accredited or internationally recognized.